Airbnb Co-Host: Beginner’s Guide

 2. Create an additional manager account on Hospitable for an existing co-host.

 Let’s assume you have been using an Airbnb co-host for quite some time and just recently decided to use Hospitable for automation.
 You can easily grant your co-host a manager’s role on Hospitable.
-In this setup, you will allow your helper to use relevant tools on Hospitable while not bothering to make any changes in your Airbnb accounts.
+In this setup, you will allow your helper to use relevant tools on Hospitable without making any changes to your Airbnb accounts.

 3. Be the only Hospitable user as a co-host.

 Let’s assume you are a professional co-host helping many property owners.
 If it’s the case, you already know all the benefits of using short-term rental automation software.
-You can use Hospitable for all of your clients’ properties through the same account.
+You can use Hospitable’s solution for co-hosts for all of your clients’ properties through the same account.
 At the same time, property owners can but don’t have to create Hospitable accounts for themselves.

 Final Thought